felipeortg/FVplotscripts/README.md

+# Macros to make:
-Macros to make plots of lattice spectrum, a generic csvplotter and other macros that I have used
+* plots of lattice spectrum
+* a generic csvplotter
+* other miscellaneous macros that I have used